- This event has passed.

 Holidays at the Opera

-Members only–free.
+Members & guests–free.
 To RSVP, please scroll down.
 The day before the event, registered attendees will receive a confirmation email with a link to join via Zoom.

 Do you need a holiday stress buster?
 Did you know listening to music is an easy way to alter mood or relieve stress?
 Brain Health Programming presents Holidays at the Opera; a concert full of Christmas spirit and cheerful carols.
 This is the present you can give yourself and your family.